-It is my privilege to release Cornerstone University's Annual Security and Fire Safety Report for the calendar year 2022.
-This report provides an overview of the past year's services, incidents, and statistical data, as well as, Clery reportable data, policy statements, and fire-related incidents.
+It is my privilege to release Cornerstone University's Annual Security and Fire Safety Report for the calendar year 2023.
+This report provides an overview of the past year's services, incidents, and statistical data, as well as Clery reportable data, policy statements, and fire-related incidents.

-Campus Safety is thankful for the opportunity to serve our student body as well as our faculty and staff.
-Our goal is always to provide a safe and secure environment.
+The Department of Campus Safety is thankful for the opportunity to serve our student body as well as our faculty and staff.
+We strive to always provide a safe and secure environment.

-Our goal is to maintain a proactive approach when serving our campus community and to foster strong and positive working relationships with all members of CU's community.
+Our goal is to maintain a proactive approach when serving our campus community, and to foster strong and positive working relationships with all members of CU's community.
 These relationships are vital in keeping our campus safe.

 Like other universities, the safety and well-being of our campus community is very important and something we take seriously.
-We work diligently to maintain a safe and secure campus environment and have developed policies and procedures to ensure that is priority.
+We work diligently to maintain a safe and secure campus environment and have developed policies and procedures to ensure that is a priority.
 Our task is made easier with the collaborative efforts of other areas within Spiritual Formation & Christian Community and those from the Facilities department.
 They help ensure that our mission is successful.
-While we work very hard, we also encourage students to be vigilant and take proactive approaches to their safety.
+While we work very hard, we also encourage students, faculty, and staff to be vigilant and take proactive approaches to ensure their safety.

-Looking back on 2022, we are thankful for another wonderful year, despite all its challenges.
-Life started to return to normal in some ways but still presented challenges.
-We found ourselves constantly impressed with the quality of character of our students and were in awe of their perseverance through these unusual challenges.
-God's presence continued to be felt on campus and brought us together as a community.
-We are looking forward to another amazing year of serving and protecting you all at Cornerstone University.
+Looking back on 2023, we are thankful for another wonderful year, despite all its challenges.
+We are so thankful for God's continued blessing and protection on Cornerstone University and are looking forward to another amazing year of serving you all.